Vladimir Romanov's ownership of Heart of Midlothian F.C.: Rix and Ivanauskas

 As a result of these grievances, Andy Webster refused to extend his contract with the club, for which he was dropped from the team.
 Romanov suspected Webster of wanting to move to Rangers.
 In the summer of 2006, Webster exercised his right under new legislation to buy out the remainder of his contract.
 He signed for Premier League club Wigan Athletic, before being loaned and eventually sold to Rangers.

 Rix was sacked by Romanov on 22 March 2006, who replaced him with former FBK Kaunas coach Valdas Ivanauskas.
 Despite the upheaval of two managerial changes, Hearts managed to finish second in the league, which meant that the club qualified for the qualifying rounds of the Champions League.
 It also marked the first time a club outside the Old Firm had finished in the top two positions since the 1994–95 season.
 Hearts also won the Scottish Cup by beating Gretna on penalties in the final.
 Following these achievements, Ivanauskas was appointed as head coach on a permanent basis in the summer of 2006.

 Player unrest

 Following a 2–0 home defeat by Kilmarnock in October 2006, Valdas Ivanauskas went on a leave of absence due to unspecified health reasons, and was replaced by Eduard Malofeyev on a caretaker basis.
 Romanov declared that he would put all his players up for sale to "whatever club would take them" if they did not win their next game, against Dunfermline.
-They did not win, and Malofeyev turned out to be the single poorest, least successful manager in the history of the club.

 Captain Steven Pressley, flanked by fellow Scotland internationals Craig Gordon and Paul Hartley, announced to the media that there was "significant unrest" as a result of this continued upheaval.
 The Hearts fans showed that they backed the players in their dispute during the game against Dunfermline, which ended in a 1–1 draw.
-Pressley was then dropped from the team and was then given a free transfer.
+Pressley was then dropped from the team and was given a free transfer.
 He signed for Celtic, where he was soon joined by Hartley.
 Gordon was sold to Sunderland in August 2007.